838 Fifth Avenue

 | Jan 30, 2007 | 9 | 3 BR · 4,524 sf | $15,800,000 | $3,492/sf | off-mkt |

-Market read.
-Most recent trades (2025) cleared a median $4,008/sf across 1 sale.
-Median listing discount 8.2% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Market read. $/sf is measured on the latest sales with reliable square footage (2021): a median $2,493/sf across 1 sale.
+The building has traded as recently as 2025.
+Median listing discount 5.2% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 The retrade record